 The Greenwich United Way develops dynamic programs that benefit the lives of all Greenwich residents.
 Their Direct Impact Programs directly impact the community with services relating to Early Childhood Achievement Gap Solutions,Youth Impact Programming and Human Services Technology Solutions.
 “Direct Impact is another example of how since 1933 the Greenwich United Way has been Finding, Funding and Fixing the health, education and self-sufficiency needs of Greenwich,” says CEO David Rabin.
 Learn more about their Direct Impact Wish List here and about Greenwich United Way at greenwichunitedway.org.

 Boys & Girls Club of Greenwich

-How to Help: Donate money to core programs or attend an event
+How to Help: Donate to the Annual Appeal

 Do you have a favorite local charity that we missed?
 Please add it in the comments section!